ogdenpm/intel80tools/readme.txt

 		-o -> specifies the output file

   t0bootdiff	compares to bootfile files to show differences

+  mkisisdir.pl	simple script to create a basic ISIS.DIR file based on files
+		matching ??????.???.
+No link information is included and its main use is to support ixref makedepend.pl utility to generate a dependency file information.
+		usage: perl makedepend.pl objfile srcfile
+		ISIS_Fn environment variables need to be set for all of the include drives used.
+If there are any dependencies then a suitable .d file is created in the .deps directory.

 toolsrc\*.*	source files for the above tools in visual studio 2015
 		the underlying c and c++ source files can easily be found